-The low relative ranking for ES also masks that many investors view ES in granular terms.
+The low relative ranking for ES overall also masks that many investors view ES in granular terms.
 Numerous free-text responses explained that different ES dimensions should not be lumped together as some matter more than others; moreover, those that matter vary across firms and industries.
-This granularity contrasts the common research approach of taking an aggregate ES(G) score and correlating it with firm outcomes in a pooled sample across many industries.
+This granularity contrasts the frequent practice of taking an aggregate ES(G) score and correlating it with firm outcomes in a pooled sample.
 If different ES factors matter more than others, and if their importance varies across firms, industries, and periods, aggregate studies may be unable to detect these links.
 This also means that the weak evidence of a link between aggregate ES scores and financial performance (see Matos (2020) and Starks (2023) for surveys) does not necessarily mean that ES is immaterial.
+Future research that takes context into account may be particularly fruitful.

 Another common free text response was that it is difficult to disentangle ES performance from the five other determinants of value.
-Rather than being directly material, ES may be indirectly material by affecting other factors, such as operational performance or corporate culture, or ES may be an indicator of other factors; for example, strong ES may signal strong G. A traditional investor stated that "many of these factors are interlinked (for instance, a company with a good strategy, corporate culture and governance is likely to have a better approach to ES performance and capital structure)."
+Rather than being directly material, ES may be indirectly material by affecting other factors, such as operational performance or corporate culture, or ES may be an indicator of other factors such as governance.
+A traditional investor stated that "many of these factors are interlinked (for instance, a company with a good strategy, corporate culture and governance is likely to have a better approach to ES."
 A sustainable investor wrote "I view operational performance and ES performance as linked and mutually reinforcing ...
 ES performance [is] a facet of operational performance."

 This has nuanced implications for the use of control variables in ES studies.
-On the one hand, that ES may be an indicator of other value drivers highlights the importance of controlling for these drivers when attempting to identify a causal effect of ES on financial performance, or attaching appropriate caveats when it is difficult to do so, such as for management quality.
+On the one hand, that ES may be an indicator of other value drivers highlights the importance of controlling for these drivers when attempting to identify a causal effect of ES on financial performance, or attaching appropriate caveats when it is difficult to do so, such as controlling for management quality.
 On the other hand, that ES may affect firm value through other drivers highlights that "bad controls" may be a concern.
-This suggests that empirical researchers should report results both with and without controls, and that differences between these two estimates might be informative.

-&lt;sup>15 While ESG rating agencies claim to weight ESG issues by their materiality for a company's industry, these weightings are the agencies' subjective judgement and may not be correct; indeed, they differ across agencies (Berg, Kölbel, and Rigobon, 2022).
+&lt;sup>17 While ESG rating agencies claim to weight ESG issues by their materiality for a company's industry, these weightings are the agencies' subjective judgement and may not be correct; indeed, they differ across agencies (Berg, Kölbel, and Rigobon, 2022).